sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 Discovery mandates the inclusion of the `claims_supported` field that defines the claims a Client MAY expect to receive for the supported scopes.
 OpenID Providers MUST return claims on a best effort basis.
-However, a Provider asserting it can provide a user claim does not imply that this data is available for all its users: Clients MUST be prepared to receive partial data.
+However, a Provider asserting it can provide an End-User Claim does not imply that this data is available for all its End-Users: Clients MUST be prepared to receive partial data.
 Providers MAY return claims outside of the `claims_supported` list, but they MUST still ensure that the extra claims to not violate the privacy policies set out by the trust framework the Provider supports.
 The Provider MUST ensure